-If you notice any of these potential signs of abuse or neglect, you should reach out to a South Carolina nursing home lawyer today.
-We can help you in filing a report as soon as possible and gather evidence to strengthen your claims.Pursuing a Wrongful Death Action for South Carolina Nursing Home Negligence
+We can help you file a report as soon as possible and gather evidence to strengthen your claims.Pursuing a Wrongful Death Claim Against a Skilled Nursing Facility

-Tragically, death sometimes results from an infected bed sore, fall, medical error, or other preventable consequence of negligent nursing home care.
+Tragically, death sometimes results from infected pressure wounds, falls, human errors, or other preventable negligence consequences.
 In many cases, the deceased patient suffers great pain and discomfort before their demise.

 Nursing Home Law Center LLC obtains justice for victims of nursing home neglect and abuse in South Carolina.
-We take cases on contingency, meaning our fees are paid only when we secure a positive financial outcome in your wrongful death lawsuit for a loved one who died of nursing home negligence.* Contact us today to discuss your case with a skilled South Carolina nursing home attorney.
+We take cases on contingency, meaning our fees are paid only when we secure a positive financial outcome in your preventable death lawsuit for a loved one who died of elder home negligence.

 Other state services available for elderly citizens at risk for abuse: